 What is a payday loan?

-When you apply for a bigger loan you’re usually met with demands for information about you and your personal finances.
+When you apply for a bigger loan, you’re usually met with demands for information about you and your personal finances.
 This process allows the lender to assess your ability to pay that loan back.

 Payday loans don’t involve the same process.
 You won’t have to go through much of an affordability assessment, if at all… and will have to go through even fewer checks and balances.
+While this may sound convenient, without the usual assessments you may find you can’t afford to pay back the money!
+The daunting prospect of paying that loan can lead to more borrowing, which of course translates into more debt!

 Easy access puts the responsibility on you!

+The last thing you want is be trapped in what feels like a never-ending cycle of debt.
 Getting out of this cycle can be difficult and can leave you wishing you had just saved up for that item in the first place.
 Sometimes, putting your Afterpay and payday loans back on your credit card can be tempting.
 But please consider you’re already paying interest on that card!
-This can all seem really overwhelming, and it is.

 By now, you might be wondering…with short-term loans that have no obvious fees, how do they make money?